truongphamnguyen/daimil-midterm-project/README.md

 | essay8      | The most private thing I am willing to admit   |
 | essay9      | You should message me if...                    |

+</td></tr> </table>

 ***NOTE: Due to Github upload file size restriction, the dataset is not included in this repository but it can be downloaded at [`okcupid_profiles.csv`](https://www.kaggle.com/code/captainqq/dating-profiles-analysis-and-visualization/data).
 After downloading, be sure to save it in the `data` folder.

 ## **Cleaning the data**
-1. Process null value
+1. Process null values
-    - I found a chunk amount of `nan` values across the datafram using `.isnull().sum()`, using `.fillna('')` to replace them with an empty string `''`.
-This one is particularly helpful to me later down the data exploring path as I found out some of the `nan` value is considers `float`, and it gave error when I am trying to dealing with a `string` column.
+    - I found a chunk amount of `nan` values across the datafram using `.isnull().sum()`, ~~using `.fillna('')` to replace them with an empty string `''`.
+This one is particularly helpful to me later down the data exploring path as I found out some of the `nan` value is considers `float`, and it gave error when I am trying to dealing with a `string` column.~~
+        - the `nan` values threw me a few datatype error when iterate through string values.
+I have used `str()` method to escape `float` data type error.
+        - the `nan` values also return a `nan` value when I try to combine `str` values with `nan` values.
+I have used `.astype()` to avoid spoiling the data.
+2. Processing -1 values
+    - Changed them to nan values.
 2. Check for dupliated row
-    - found none.
+    - Found none.
 3. Combined possible similar data without compromised the data integrity, to reduce number of labels
-    - crunching/generalize the `education` column
+    - Generalize the `education` column.
+Using the table showed as below
-    - ~~crunching/generalize the `ethnicity` column~~
+    - Make no change to `ethnicity` column
-        - (it is challenging to generalize people with mixed races, so I've withdrawed from this task)
+    - Combine all "essays" columns into `all_essays` column
+    - Removing `locations` and `last_online` column

 ## **End Goal Questions**
 1. What is the demographic of people using dating web site?
-2.
-3. What are top 10 things that most people describe about themself?
+2. What are top 10 things that most people talking about?
+3. What
 ## **Data Analysis and Visualization**
 ## **Further Data Analysis**
 ## **What else?**